michal-harish/drift/README.md

 Design thoughts dump
 =================================================================================================
+* TODO: CREATE TABLE (with FS storage), CREATE MEM TABLE (with MEMLZ4 storage)
-* next quick features: CREATE statement, TRUNCATE statement, DROP statement,
+* TODO: DROP statement, DELETE statement
 * drift-client could also have merge capability - this would speed up export queries
 * atm cluster doesn't have any replication and since partitioning is critical, the cluster suspends all operations if any one of the expected nodes is missing until it reappears
 * compaction - use transformation method to do the merge sorting into larger and larger segments - e.g. start with tiny segments with quick sort and use maturing background transformations